-A common way to prepare a fighter is to try to ensure they can do everything – defences, advances, attacks, fitness, mindset, low, middle and high strikes.
+A common way to coach a fighter is to try to ensure they can do everything – defences, advances, attacks, fitness, mindset, low, middle and high strikes.
 Cover every strategy, every possible opponent, every movement.
 This way, they are ready for anything.
 Whilst it seems natural as a teacher to offer this kind of comprehensive education, it is not the most effective use of talent.
 Better to limit what you teach, but for the right reasons.

-Set moves coaching.
+Set moves fighting.

 Teach your fighter a handful – between 3 and 9 – set moves.
 Choose the ones that they do most naturally, the ones they come to you with, the ones they will do in any stress situation.
 Then refine those movements.
 Show them different openings, work out where they are vulnerable midway, get the student to investigate ‘what would happen if’.
 Add, subtract and substitute.